Click on the green links.

-Thanks to all who’ve made this such a popular list, in spite of glitches causing dozens of fans to suddenly disappear.
+Thanks to all who’ve made this such a popular list.

 “The Khrushchev Thaw opened Soviet society and allowed, to some degree, Western literature, films and music.
 This allowed Tarkovsky to see films of the Italian neorealists, French New Wave, and of directors such as Kurosawa, Buñuel, Bergman, Bresson, Andrzej Wajda (whose film Ashes and Diamonds was a true experience for him) and Mizoguchi.
 Tarkovsky absorbed the idea of the auteur as a necessary condition for creativity